WICG/attribution-reporting-api/flexible_event_config.md

   } ...],

   // Optional.
 This is a global parameter that acts across all trigger specs
   // for the lifetime of this source.
-It restricts the total number of reports
+It restricts the total number of event-level reports
   // that this source can generate.
 A report is generated for every "bucket increment",
   // so this parameter also restricts the total number of bucket increments as well.
   // After this maximum is hit, the source is no longer capable of producing any new
   // data.
 The use of priority in the trigger attribution algorithm in the case of
   // multiple attributable triggers remain unchanged.
   // Defaults to 20.
-  "max_reports": <int>
+  "max_event_level_reports": <int>
 }
 ```